-BIO320 Ecology - 4 credits
+BIO320 Ecology - 5 credits

-This course provides the opportunity to study the inter-relationships between organisms, both plant and animal and their environment.
+This course provides the opportunity to study the inter-relationships between organisms, both plant and animal, and their environment.
 These studies include intraspecies and interspecies relationships.
 The lab consists of field study techniques, collecting, analyzing and interpreting data.
-(Prerequisite: BIO120.
-Recommended: MAT135)
+Three lecture/discussion sections and one three-hour laboratory period per week.
+(Prerequisites: BIO120 and BIO130.
+Recommended: MAT110)